CellDynamics/QuimP/Doxygen_doc/BOA.md

 #### Segmentation algorithm

-@todo Finish here and say how snakes are created as well, describe addcell
+@todo Finish here and say how snakes are created as well

 ## About GUI {#guiBOA}